AuburnSounds/Dplug/README.md

 Files in the plugin/ folder falls under the Cockos WDL license.
 So before you wrap audio plugins with dplug, you need to agree with the following license: https://github.com/p0nce/dplug/blob/master/licenses/WDL_license.txt

+A significant difference compared to IPlug/WDL wrapper is that no global plugin lock is ever taken.

 ### dplug:vst